GhostKatIII/Simple-ICO-ECO/README.md

 # Eternal Coin Offering
-ECO adds a reusable timed sale function to the ERC20 token.
+ECO adds intrinsic timed sale functions to the ERC20 token.
 This code has a lower average gas cost than the standard crowdfunding model, can be used repeatedly without redeployment, and automatically stops purchasing activity once the deadline is reached.
-This is a major improvement to other ICO code in that it doesn't require any manual "checkGoal" or "checkDeadline" function to be ran at the end of a sale.
+This makes ECO fully automated, easy to use, and a major step up from the limited crowd funding model popular today.
 The openSale function can have a deadline, or can be timeless.
 Most importantly, it can be reused.
-This code adds intrinsic sale event functionality to the standard itself.
+This code makes timed sale events standard within the ERC20 standard itself.

 ```C#

 modifier isOpen() {if (timedSale = false || now <= dLine) _; } // checks deadline if timed sale is true